SystemsApproach/ops/monitor.rst

 the syslog abstraction has been adapted to cloud environments by adding a suite of scalable services.
-Today, one typical open source logging stack uses Fluentd to collect (aggregate, buffer, and route) log messages written by a set of components, with Fluentbit serving as client-side agent running in each component helping developers normalize their log messages.
+Today, one typical open source logging stack uses Fluentd to collect (aggregate, buffer, and route) log messages written by a set of components, with Fluentbit serving as a client-side agent running in each component helping developers normalize their log messages.
 ElasticSearch is then used to store, search, and analyze those messages, with Kibana used to display and